Certified Training with CTRAIN¶

 )

-We initiate the training process by calling the train_model
+We initiate the training process by calling the train_model function of the wrapped model.

 wrapped_model.train_model(train_loader)